January 25, 2023 - May 10, 2023

 Rekindling your Narrative Spark:

-The Combating Isolation in your Practice Consultation Group
+The Resisting Isolation in your Practice Consultation Group

 with Akansha Vaswani-Bye & Rocio Ocampo-Giancola